microsoft/GraphEngine/doc/TSL/MPProtocol.md

 }
 ```

-Three types of protocols are supported in GE: synchronous
+Three types of protocols are supported in GE: synchronous protocols,
-protocols, asynchronous protocols, and HTTP protocols.
+asynchronous protocols, and HTTP protocols.
+The three types of protocols form
+the foundation of all kinds of distributed computation paradigms on GE.

 ## Synchronous Protocols

-A synchronous protocol is akin to a normal synchronous function call,
+A synchronous protocol is akin to a normal synchronous function call, except
-except that the call is made across machine boundaries.
-It is usually
+that the call is made across machine boundaries.
+It is usually used to perform a
-used to perform a synchronous function on the server side and await
+synchronous function on the server side and await the server side to response in
-the server side to response in a blocking manner as illustrated by the
-time sequence diagram shown below.
+a blocking manner as illustrated by the time sequence diagram shown below.

 <object type="image/svg+xml" style="width:25em; display:block;
 margin-left:auto;margin-right:auto;"